grahamwaters/HowTimeFlies/README.md

 ## How it works
 1. The user inputs a query
-2. The program uses the requests library to get the html of the google images page
+2. The program uses the `requests` library to get the html of the google images page, and uses `BeautifulSoup` to parse the html.